 - All personal debts are covered, including personal credit cards, auto loans, household bills, and your mortgage payments.

-- Collection agencies may not threaten or harass you.
+- They may not threaten or harass you.
 They cannot legally call you repeatedly to annoy you.
 They are not allowed to swear at you, or publish a list of debtors publicly.

-- Collection agencies must be honest about who they are and what they are trying to do.
+- They must be honest about who they are and what they are trying to do.
 They must notify you that they are a debt collection agency both orally and in writing.

-- Collection agencies cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.
+- they cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

 It’s also important to note that the FDCPA covers all third-party collection agencies, and in some cases, your original creditors as well.